As 's William Li puts it, once users embrace electric vehicles, they will become widespread very quickly.

 Fifty-six percent of Chinese pure EV consumers want automakers to provide a network of convenient charging infrastructure.

-It is worth noting that the direct sales model pioneered by and Nio is reshaping the buying habits of EV consumers, the 21jingji report said.
+It is worth noting that the direct sales model pioneered by Tesla and Nio is reshaping the buying habits of EV consumers, the 21jingji report said.

 EV consumers are very focused on online purchase experience, which may pose a threat to the survival of offline dealers and will be a new serious challenge for automakers, according to the report.